 The specific cost items vary from one program to another.
-Many of them are of the same type found on "forward" mortgages: interest charges, origination fees, and whatever third-party closing costs (title search and insurance, surveys, inspections, recording fees, mortgage taxes) are required in the borrower's area.
-Other types of costs can be more exotic, and unique to reverse mortgages: monthly servicing fees, "equity-sharing" fees, "shared appreciation" fees, "maturity" fees.
+Many of them are of the same type found on forward mortgages: interest charges, origination fees, and whatever third-party closing costs (title search and insurance, surveys, inspections, recording fees, mortgage taxes) are required in the borrower's area.
+Other types of costs can be more exotic, and unique to reverse mortgages: monthly servicing fees, equity-sharing fees, shared appreciation fees, and maturity fees.

-Although total loan costs between the HECM and HomeKeeper programs can vary enormously, many of the individual cost items within each program do not vary from one lender to another.
+Although total loan costs between the HECM and Homekeeper programs can vary enormously, many of the individual cost items within each program do not vary from one lender to another.
 Within each program, the costs that may be different from one lender to another are generally the origination fee and the servicing fee.

-The largest total cost differences one will find are those between different programs, for example, between the HECM and HomeKeeper programs.
-But it is virtually impossible to evaluate or compare the true, total cost of reverse mortgages unless the borrower considers his Total Annual Loan Cost (TALC) rates.
+The largest total cost differences one will find are those between different programs, for example, between the HECM and Homekeeper programs.
+But it is virtually impossible to evaluate or compare the true, total cost of reverse mortgages unless the borrower considers their total annual loan cost (TALC) rates.